City Unscripted

 There are tons of restaurants serving up these deep-fried meat and vegetable skewers for cheap (some starting at under 100 yen per skewer).

-If you want a unique place to try out pachinko, test your skills at Smartball New Star, which has a totally retro feel unlike the more modern machines you'll find elsewhere in the city.
+If you want a unique place to try out pachinko, test your skills at Smartball New Star.
+It has a totally retro feel, unlike the more modern machines you'll find elsewhere in the city.

-The mechanical sounds and analog controls provide gaming experience that's distinctly Japanese.
+The mechanical sounds and analog controls provide a gaming experience that's distinctly Japanese.

 Osaka is the birthplace of bunraku, Japan's traditional puppet theater.
 The National Bunraku Theater offers performances where master puppeteers manipulate elaborate dolls while a single narrator voices all characters.

-Each puppet requires three operators working in perfect synchronization—it's mesmerizing to watch this Japanese culture art form that's been designated a UNESCO Intangible Cultural Heritage.
+Each puppet requires three operators working in perfect synchronization.
+It's mesmerizing to watch this Japanese cultural art form that's been designated a UNESCO Intangible Cultural Heritage.

 The theater provides English audio guides, making the complex stories accessible to foreign visitors seeking meaningful cultural experiences.